mq-cah/ANZPHN/_pages/resources.md

 ## Bibliography

-This bibliography is still under construction, so if you have anything to add please contact the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history){:target="_blank"} at <arts.CAH@mq.edu.au> with either a CONSISTENTLY FORMATTED list of references or, preferably, a .RIS or .BIB (BibTeX)) file exported from your reference manager.
+This bibliography is still under construction, so if you have anything to add please contact the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history){:target="_blank"} at <aaphn@mq.edu.au> with either a CONSISTENTLY FORMATTED list of references or, preferably, a .RIS or .BIB (BibTeX)) file exported from your reference manager.

 ### Online Zotero Library
 View and browse our [Zotero](https://www.zotero.org/) library at: <https://www.zotero.org/groups/4404913/aaphn>.